Verdicts and Settlements

 Mandatory mediation failed and David and Anjuli began focusing on trial preparation as the trial date approached.
 Exhibit binders for our 100+ exhibits were prepared, jury selection questions for the judge were prepared, David’s opening statement was prepared, and outlines for the key plaintiff and defense witnesses with corresponding references to the exhibits that would be used with each witness were completed.
 Anjuli's incredible, always professional work on the case from start to finish was a huge part of the successful outcome that was ultimately achieved.
 She continuously challenged me to view the case from the defense perspective, challenged our theories, and made me think long and hard about how best to present our case.
 Her contribution was immeasurable.

-Ten days before trial the mediator contacted me to inquire whether or not our client would be interested in re-opening negotiations.
+Ten days before trial the mediator contacted Mr. Bufalini to inquire whether or not our client would be interested in re-opening negotiations.
 The call came as a surprise.
 We were convinced the case was going to trial.
-Negotiations, under the guidance of the mediator, began.
+Negotiations, under the guidance of the mediator, were re-started.
 Calls were exchanged over the weekend.
 The following Monday, one week before trial was to begin, the parties attended the pre-trial conference with the trial judge.
 The next day, the case settled for a confidential amount.

 The case is a real-world example of our civil justice system at its best.
 It provided a pathway to closure for our client that leveled the playing field.
 A solo practitioner in Tacoma, assisted by one of the best paralegals anywhere, challenged high-powered and extremely qualified defense counsel, aggressively representing a major manufacturer with unlimited resources at its disposal to defend the case, and obtained what I consider an excellent result for the client.